Setting Up a MedusaJS Project with Coolify

 STORE_CORS=http://localhost:8000,http://localhost:7001

-file, we need to make some configuration changes.
-Uncomment the eventBus
+In the medusa-config.js file, we need to make some changes to the configuration.
+Uncomment eventBus and cacheService within the modules object:

 const modules = {